 As a public safety officer, you face a unique set of challenges and demands from your job.
-Your LAGERS benefit takes into account your job classification and provides certain benefit provisions that are specific to public safety officers.
+Your LAGERS benefit takes into account your job classification and provides certain benefit provisions specific to public safety officers.

 The following pages detail some of these provisions as well as other important information about your benefit.

 Your retirement age in LAGERS depends upon your employee classification at your employer.